mjul/rust-metaprogramming-lab/README.md

 it at compile-time to pass it to the code generator since the code-gen works on a metamodel AST, not the Rust syntax tree representation for building it.

+This shows a limitation of Rust: it does not have the whole language available all the time, it works in discrete units of *crates*.
+We can appreciate that it makes it much easier to build the compiler (*e.g.* reasoning about traits), but it is a trade-off.

+Trying to make the meta-model available at compile-time by making it a `const` expression is also the reason why the AST enums take `&'static str` and not owned Strings.

 It did give some insight into how complicated it is to work with `syn` and the Rust syntax tree.

+See the [tests](./metamodel_test/src/lib.rs) and the [macro code](./metamodel_macros/src/lib.rs).

 #### Directions for Future Studies
 Perhaps instead of defining the meta-model AST inline as a parameter to the macro, the model